The Eastern York school board once again is debating whether putting turf on the district's football field should be a priority.

 Board member Richard Zepp said he agrees the fields need to be addressed.
-But he said he's concerned the public doesn't understand how construction funds work and that the district will look irresponsible if it is limiting fuel expenditures by restructuring bus routes and considering program cuts, but moving forward with nearly a $1 million field project.
+But he said he's concerned the public doesn't understand how construction funds work and that the district will look irresponsible if it is limiting fuel expenditures by restructuring bus routes and considering program cuts, but

 "We need to prioritize," said Zepp, "and while it is true this money can't be used to hire new staff or purchase laptops, it can be used to upgrade some of our facilities that might be a higher priority than a turf field."

 Added board member Wanda Miller: "I understand that the money can only be spent on certain things, but I just need to make sure that those things are a priority.
 Temperature control issues at Canadochly seem like a priority to me."